dmcglinn/quant_methods/projects/code_review.md

 ### Purpose
 * Is the purpose of the project is clear?

-* Is it clear what each file in the project is intened for?
+* Is it clear what each file in the project is intended for?

 * It is clear how the various files interact?